davestewart/chrome-mv3-uncached-favicons/README.md

 The demo lets you click an icon to attempt to load the tab and grab it from the `Tab::onUpdated` event.
 This is pretty intrusive, so alternative methods would be welcome, perhaps:

-- do it in a hidden window
+- do it in a minimised window
-- make an http call
+- make an `http` call
-- use an offscreen document (I know it [supports scraping](https://developer.chrome.com/docs/extensions/reference/api/offscreen#reasons:~:text=%22-,DOM_SCRAPING,-%22%0ASpecifies%20that), but not sure if favicons are loaded automatically)
+- use an offscreen document (I know it [supports scraping](https://stackoverflow.com/a/76268724), but not sure if favicons are loaded automatically)

-Perhaps missing icon URLs could be loaded and cached in an additional registry, and removed when pages are loaded in future (though this would require the `tabs` permission).
+Perhaps missing icon URLs could be loaded and cached in an internal registry, then removed when pages are loaded in future (though this would require the `tabs` permission).

 Anyway, just ideas.